How to make better coffee with a Drip Coffee Maker

 We’ve all been there - you enjoy a great cup of coffee that’s vibrant and flavorful at your favorite cafe, but when you try to make coffee at work or at home it tastes flat and mediocre at best.
-Sure there are all different ways to brew delicious coffee manually like the AeroPress or a pour-over - but the cafe you were at uses a machine that’s essentially a bigger version of a regular Mr. Coffee.
+Sure there are all different ways to brew delicious coffee manually like the AeroPress or a pour-over - but the cafe you were at uses a machine that’s essentially a bigger version of a regular drip coffee maker.
 So you should be able to get similar results out of your own drip machine, right?

 We think drip coffee makers can do a pretty good job of brewing excellent coffee - which can make a world of difference in the break room.
 And it’s not just a game of chance, there are a few steps you can take to make sure that you’re getting the most out of your coffee maker!

 Step 1.
 Use Fresh, High-Quality Coffee